 The resulting error distributions for each method are presented in Figure 8, with the error's standard deviation plotted as bars and the average error plotted as a solid black line.
 For these plots, it is apparent that the UAV method has more variation in results.
-Through interpretation of the images collected, this variation may result from suboptimal scale placement and the photo's location and camera angle.
-In turn, this may mean that the location and orientation of pictures taken by a UAV should be further optimized.
+Through interpretation of the images collected, this variation may result from sub-optimal scale placement and the photo's location and camera angle.
+In turn, this may mean that the location and orientation of pictures taken by a UAV should be further optimised.
 In addition to this, some of the images captured by the UAV contained the rock pile edges and floor.
 In the aerial method, these were treated as large particles and contributed to the variance of the UAV method.
 This is an error introduced by the experiment set-up.
-With an optimized combination of picture location and orientation and/or minor (possibly automated) editing, this source of error can be eliminated.
-The percent difference between these two methods is given by
+With an optimised combination of picture location and orientation and/or minor (possibly automated) editing, this source of error can be eliminated.

-Figure 8: a) True error distribution of the fixed-camera method. b) True error distribution of the automated UAV method.
+Figure 8. (a) True error distribution of the fixed-camera method. (b) True error distribution of the automated UAV method.